Statuses are used to track a person’s presence within an Instance or Persistent Module.

-Statuses can be configured to denote specific reasons for being active or inactive.
+- Status names can help denote specific reasons for being active or inactive.
 For example, a student who voluntarily leaves training could be assigned an inactive status of “Drop on Request”, while a student who leaves training due to an injury could be assigned an inactive status of “Medical Drop”.

-- Code … Type in a shortened version (a few letters) of the status under “Code” (ex.
-DOR).
+- Code … Type in a shortened version of the status (e.g. ‘DOR’).
+This can be referenced in reports or spreadsheets or elsewhere in GideonSoft.

 - Select a status type: Active or Inactive.